 CONCLUSION

 Incorporation of pumpkin flour and pumpkin seed flour into wheat flour for the development of cookies is possible based on the chemical and nutritional properties of the cookies.
 The results revealed that the incorporated cookies had the highest chemical and nutritional properties during the storage compared to control cookies.
 Therefore, the treatment (T4) has highest chemical and nutritional properties for 120 days stored at room temperature.
+Please conclude based on your objectives.
+Remember you are adding value to wheat flour as well as looking at the effects of storage on the composition

 COMPETING INTERESTS DISCLAIMER: